We are NBO, jewellery design Kenya, photography by Kreks Carter

 It centres around a contemporary exploration of Kenya’s fashion value chain, through research, creative enterprise and storytelling.

-RESEARCH & INSIGHT INTO THE KENYAN FASHION ECOSYSTEM
+EXPLORING THE KENYAN FASHION ECOSYSTEM

-POLICY & ADVOCACY FOR SUSTAINABLE FUTURES
+POLICY AND ADVOCACY FOR SUSTAINABLE FUTURES

-CREATIVE ENTERPRISE & INCUBATION
+CREATIVE ENTERPRISE AND INCUBATION